 Occupancy at the SBN Experiment Areas buildings during operations is low, generally less than 5 persons.
 Operation of the experiments does not require personnel to be present in the buildings; monitoring of the experiment and data-taking equipment is performed from remote locations both on and off the Laboratory site.
 Alarm systems on both the data-taking systems and cryogenics systems alert personnel to deviations from normal status.
 During installation and commissioning phases the occupancy level of any area can increase but seldom to more than 20 persons.
-As of summer 2023, the SBND experiment is completing installation; all other experiments are operating and taking data.
+As of autumn 2023, the SBND experiment is completing installation, ICARUS is operating, and MicroBooNE is in the process of decommissioning.